aruchowdhury/yourLocal/backend/API_DOCS.md

 ## Users Endpoints

-These endpoints control user specific data.
+These endpoints control user-specific data.

 1. Used to send user data to mongoDB database.
-2. Used to receive and display user data to the profile section of specefic user.
+2. Used to receive and display user data to the profile section of specific users.

 This data can be found in `clusterO` > `yourLOCAL` > `users` of mongoDB database.
-And a user data should have this strucure.
+And user data should have this structure.

 ```json
 [